You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - Complete in 2 years full-time or 4 years part-time.

-- This course will undergo accreditation by the Australian Computer Society (ACS) in 2015.
+- This course has Provisional Professional accreditation by the Australian Computer Society (ACS).

 - Data Science